BEIJING DIARY: Testing positive at the no-COVID Olympics

 There’s a small electric heater to take the sting out of the cold seeping through the thin white metal walls.
 I switch it on.

 There is a table and a chair.
-I shove them next to the electric socket, so I can power up my laptop and stay connected via wifi to the Olympic world that I can see, but am temporarily no longer welcome in, through two slit windows in the door.
+I shove them next to the electric socket, so I can power up my laptop and stay connected via Wi-Fi to the Olympic world that I can see, but am temporarily no longer welcome in, through two slit windows in the door.

 Some passersby wave.
 Most don’t even notice the person inside, confined until the result of another test determines his fate.